 In supermarkets, prosciutto comes pre-prepared in thin (almost transparent) slices.
 However, delis will cut fresh slices from the leg at the desired thickness.

 Prosciutto is usually eaten raw, but can be added to pasta or risotto.
 Add it at the last minute as lengthy cooking will toughen it and destroy the delicate flavour.

-For a classic no-fuss Italian starter, drape slices of proscuitto over quarter of a juicy melon - and that's it.
+For a classic, no-fuss Italian starter, drape slices of prosciutto over quarters of juicy melon.